Belief in higher forces who take an active interest in the affairs of humanity is the historical rule. What we have today is the exception.

 “Put the nightmare together.
 If you do not wake up screaming, you have not put it together well.” —R.A.
 Lafferty

 Some cases of paranoid schizophrenia include aspects or details that can’t be explained through conventional points of view.
-Perhaps the same can be said of some cases involving other psychotic disorders, or even all psychoses of certain types.
-I’m limiting the scope of this article due to a deficit in megalomania, as well as the difficulty of finding detailed case studies.
-(Update: I’ve come up with a term “complex psychosis” to cover all psychoses that must have been caused by a system of mind control or an inexplicable Jungian or quasi-Jungian collective unconscious.)
+Perhaps the same can be said of all cases, but the rarity of detailed case studies necessitates a show of humility.
+At any rate, the term ”paranoid schizophrenia”, as it has been used by psychiatrists, is a vaguely defined syndrome that can mean almost anything.
+This is partly why I have recently invented the term ”complex psychosis” to cover all psychoses that must have been caused by a system of mind control or a numinous and inexplicable Jungian or quasi-Jungian collective unconscious — a sort of god below the surface – you can’t find by studying neuroscience or physics.

-A typical element is also some form of perceived, persistent harassment or manipulation, the source of which is often misattributed but doesn’t need to be (the correct attribution is: I Don’t Know).
+In paranoid schizophrenia, a typical element according to some sources is also some form of perceived, persistent harassment or manipulation, the source of which is often misattributed but doesn’t need to be (the correct attribution is: I Don’t Know).
+Psychosis may or may not accompany this sort of harassment.

-Some series of synchronicities reveal the existence of mind control so subtle that the controlled rarely even suspect they have been controlled — not because of amnesia, but because of control so sophisticated it goes unnoticed.
-Such series of synchronicities have been experienced by normal, healthy individuals across cultures and ages.
+Some series of synchronicities (stunning coincidences) reveal the existence of mind control so subtle that the controlled rarely even suspect they have been controlled — not because of amnesia, but because of control so sophisticated it goes unnoticed.
+Such series of synchronicities have been experienced by normal, healthy individuals across cultures and ages, some of them historical in scope and easily verifiable.
+They couldn’t have occurred without some entity controlling humans and thereby orchestrating events.

 1. Confusion About Psychosis